G

 Common Health Issues

 The Groenendael is a generally healthy breed.
-Like other dogs its size, some may develop hip or elbow dysplasia.
+Like other dogs of its size, some may develop hip or elbow dysplasia.
 These conditions aren’t as widespread as in many breeds, such as the German Shepherd.

 Some individuals of the breed may also develop skin allergies, epilepsy, or progressive retinal atrophy.
-With an average lifespan of 12 to 14 years, regular veterinarian care is important to diagnose age-related concerns early.
+With an average lifespan of 12 to 14 years, regular veterinary care is important to diagnose age-related concerns early.

 Nice Groenendael lying in the garden in front of some flowers.